offsoc/onionplan/docs/2 - Roadmaps/01 - Roadmap: Network Layer Proposal.md

 ## Metrics

-* Needs input from the Network Health Team for what can be included here.
+* Needs input from the Network, Network Health and Metrics Teams for what can be included here.

 ## Relevant DoS-related issues